abwildan/abwildan.github.io/content/tech/blowfish.md

 ---
-title: "Blowfish"
+title: "Blowfish: Another Special, Modern, and Feature-Rich Hugo's Theme"
 date: 2025-06-07T18:09:46+07:00
 draft: false
-summary: "How to create Hugo site using blowfish theme."
+summary: "This is just a simple explanation on installing and configuring blowfish as Hugo's theme."
 tags: ["hugo", "blowfish", "theme"]
 categories: "hugo"
 ---